sourcey/libsourcey/docs/releasing.md

 - run `make release-finalize VERSION=x.y.z`
 - commit the pinned package-manager archive hashes and successful final check
 - verify the package-manager entry points you intend to publish
+- if you are publishing Rust bindings, publish `icey-sys` before `icey`
 - if you are targeting apt or Launchpad, run `make package-debian-source` after the version sync

 ## Related Pages